Midna: Concept and design

-The concept of Midna came from another game Nintendo was working on before Twilight Princess, which was eventually abandoned.
+Despite first appearing in The Legend of Zelda: Twilight Princess, she was originally conceived in a scrapped Nintendo project.
 Eventually re-purposed for Twilight Princess, Midna was illustrated by Yusuke Nakano and voiced by Akiko Kōmoto.
-In describing the character, The Legend of Zelda: Twilight Princess director Eiji Aonuma called her "tsundere", which means a character who starts the story as snobbish and brash, but becomes gentler and kinder over time, a character archetype both he and Shigeru Miyamoto, co-creator of The Legend of Zelda series, are fond of.
-When asked by Game Informer editor Billy Berghammer if Midna would make a follow-up appearance to her role in Twilight Princess, Aonuma found it unlikely that she would return due to the game's ending, but added that if there were enough demand, the developers may consider it.
+In describing the character, Twilight Princess director Eiji Aonuma called her "tsundere", an archetype where someone starts snobbish and brash, before becoming gentler and kinder over time.
+When asked by Game Informer editor Billy Berghammer if Midna would make a follow-up appearance to her role in Twilight Princess, Aonuma found it unlikely that she would return due to the game's ending, but added that if there was enough demand, the developers may consider it.

 Midna's original form is a turquoise-skinned woman with body markings on her limbs, orange hair, and red eyes.
 As stated in The Legend of Zelda: Hyrule Historia, her design has an "air of the Middle East" as opposed to Princess Zelda's Westernized design.
-She wears a South Asian-like attire composing of black gagra choli with a trailing black veil.
-However, after being cursed by Zant, Midna became a diminutive "imp".
-Other than her lack of clothing, save a fragment of the Fused Shadow relic as a mask, Midna bears elements of her original form.
-While in her imp form, Midna frequently speaks in sinister and sarcastic ways, often acting uninterested in Link's plight unless they suit her needs.
+She wears a South Asian-like attire composed of black gagra choli with a trailing black veil.
+However, after being cursed by Zant, Midna became an imp.
+In her imp form, Midna is diminutive, and the clothes she wore in her true form seem to have been fused to her.
+She also wears a fused shadow relic as a mask.
 Her bright orange hair is her main method of physical control while she is in imp form and often uses it to deal physical damage or control Link while he is in his wolf form.
-Her on-screen dialogue is often accompanied by a babble of pseudo-speech, which was produced by scrambling English phrases sampled by Kōmoto.